• Products

 Get your Statement

-The categorisation of equity funds depends on various factors.
+The categorisation of equity funds depends on several factors.
 These include the fund house’s investment approach, the market capitalisation of the company, or what a particular fund invests in.

 • Active and passive funds:

 These categories refer to the investment approach.
-A fund manager may follow his own investment strategy.
-He may do this after studying the market performance and the company’s background.
+A fund manager may follow their own investment strategy.
+They may do this after studying the market performance and the company’s background.
 This is an active fund.
 When your investment portfolio reflects a market index like Sensex, it is a passive fund.
 Such funds that follow one index are also termed as index funds.

 • Large-cap, mid-cap, small-cap, and micro-cap funds: